FocusDifferentiating among modes of teaching

 Authors and/or Prominent InfluencesDiffuse

-Status as a Theory of LearningWe did not encounter any Teaching Styles Discourses that could be construed as a discourse on learning.
+Status as a Theory of LearningWe have not encountered any Teaching Styles Discourses that could be construed as a discourse on learning.

 Status as a Theory of TeachingClearly, Teaching Styles Discourses are discourses about teaching.
 None that we encountered, however, seemed to merit the descriptor “theory,” even in very naïve senses of the word.

-- Authority Teaching Style (Lecture Teaching Style; Command Teaching Style; Delivery Teaching Style; Direct(ing) Teaching Style)
+- Authority Teaching Style (Lecture Teaching Style; Command Teaching Style; Delivery Teaching Style; Direct(ing) Teaching Style; Expository Teaching; Direct Instruction)

 - Collaborator Teaching Style (Discussing Teaching Style; Interaction Teaching Style)